 Compare the costs of the internet in your area at least once a year and don’t be afraid to make the switch if you’re seeing one that’s cheaper than what you currently have.
 You might even want to consider making a downgrade from fibre optic to broadband if you don’t have a lot of people making use of the net at home, to help you pull back some of those costs.

 No one likes to sit on hold or deal with a new installation, but the twenty or thirty minutes you spend can save you a bundle over time.
-Before you make the switch though, call your current provider and tell them you are going to switch.
+Before you make the switch though, search for an internet providers near me and tell them you are going to switch.
 Often they will offer you a better deal to stay!